Capital Research Center: History

-CRC was founded in 1984 by Willa Johnson, former senior vice president of the Heritage Foundation, Deputy Director of the Office of Presidential Personnel in the first term of the Reagan administration, and a legislative aide in both the U.S. Senate and House of Representatives.
+CRC was founded in 1984 by Willa Johnson, former senior vice president of The Heritage Foundation, deputy director of the Office of Presidential Personnel in the first term of the Reagan administration, and a legislative aide in both the United States Senate and House of Representatives.
 Journalist and author Marvin Olasky previously served as a senior fellow at CRC.

 In 2011, Politico reported that CRC had received millions of dollars from conservative philanthropists over the years, with a total budget in 2009 of $1.4 million.
-Donors have included foundations run by the Koch family, the Scaifes, and the Bradleys.
-As of 2017, CRC had received more than $265,000 from ExxonMobil.
+CRC reported contributions and grants totaling $7.46 million in 2023.